cruise-automation/k-rail/README.md

 There are cerntain images which require the enforcement of the ImagePullPolicy according to different user scenarios
 - IfNotPresent
-It can reduce the unnecessary traffic(Auth and Download requests) to Image repository and reuse the image which is cached on the node
+It can reduce the unnecessary traffic (Auth and Download requests) to Image repository and reuse the image which is cached on the node
 - Always
-It can be useful when there require the absolute isolation in multi-tenant cluster, which prevents others to reuse the image cached on the node, for example: The image protected with ImagePullSecret from private repository is cached on the node after first successful pull, other use can be directly pull from node without proper auth
+It can be useful when it requires the absolute isolation in multi-tenant cluster, which prevents others to reuse the image cached on the node, for example: The image protected with ImagePullSecret from private repository is cached on the node after first successful pull, other user can directly pull from node without proper auth.
+However if we force the imagePullPolicy to Always, it would fail without proper ImagePullSecret

 ### Policy configuration